 What we talked about before with your parents, applies at school too.
 If you want your teacher and friends to be happy and kind, then you can help make that happen.
 Making it easier for everyone in your classroom, makes your life easier and happier too!

-All of these things help make your classroom a happier place to be:
+Here are some things that help make your classroom a happier place to be:

-I'm sure you've seen someone who's been picked on or bullied, or perhaps you've felt it yourself.
+I'm sure you've seen someone who's been left out, picked on or bullied, or perhaps you've felt it yourself.

-These things help make the playground a happier place to be:
+Here are some things that help make your playground a happier place to be: